MATT-Diff: Multimodal Active Target Tracking by Diffusion Policy: EVALUATION

-Fig.~\ref{fig:trajectories} qualitatively compares the behaviors of the proposed and baseline policies in the same episode as Fig.~\ref{fig:time-metrics}.
+Fig.~\ref{fig:trajectories_map2} qualitatively compares the behaviors of the proposed and expert planners in the same episode as Fig.~\ref{fig:time-metrics}.
 The frontier-based expert tends to focus on broad coverage, sweeping unexplored regions but not following already detected targets.
 In contrast, MATT-Diff maintains target visibility through local tracking, occasionally performing short re-acquisition loops and then expanding its path toward unseen areas.
 This results in a balanced behavior between exploration and tracking that corresponds to the temporal profile discussed above.

-Although the episode shown here was selected for clarity rather than quantitative superiority, the qualitative trend is consistent with the averaged results in Table~\ref{tab:quantitative}, where MATT-Diff achieves the lowest entropy and NLL across all methods while maintaining competitive RMSE.
+We also observe certain failure modes depending on local geometric constraints.
+As illustrated in Fig.~\ref{fig:trajectories_collision}, MATT-Diff occasionally fails to maintain safety, resulting in collisions that trigger early termination.
+This effectively limits the agent's exposure to tracking and re-acquisition opportunities, whereas the expert planners consistently demonstrate robust collision avoidance.